-Conclusion(s): main significant results of the study should be presented.
-Conclusions must be clear and concise and numbered.

-Acknowledgements (optional): acknowledgements of funds, grants, etc. may be placed, the names of funding organizations should be written in full.
+Conclusion(s): main significant results of the study should be presented in a clear and concise way and should be numbered.
+Acknowledgements (optional): acknowledgements of funds, grants, etc. may be placed.

 References: the number of references should not exceed 30 (except for review articles).
 The list should include more recent items (preferably not older than 10 years) - peer-reviewed scientific articles, scientific books and monographs and other scientific publications, except for textbooks, manuals or training materials.
 References to abstracts or proceedings are acceptable only in exceptional cases.